 “Basically,” Nicholson said.
 “What you’re saying is we’ve been saved by being buried alive in here and now we’re going to die from thirst and starvation?”

-“No, Mr Nicholson—we’re safe in here, and it’s how we react that will decide if we survive.”
+“No, Mr Nicholson—we’re safe in here, and it’s how we respond from now on that will decide if we survive.”

 A man near the front spoke quietly.
 “Are we going to die in here, Bill?”

 Bill glanced at the frightened eyes and quivering lips before once again looking up at the whole coach-load.
 “A lot of you are in a state of shock and you’re frightened—which is natural.”
 He forced a brief smile.
 “This guy behind me made a superhuman effort to get us this far, and I for one am grateful.
 I’m not going to give up now and waste our chances.”

 “Brave talk is okay, Bill, but how do you suggest we survive?”

 “Mr Nicholson, one of the first things we all have to do, is start thinking like survivors, not like the condemned.
 It doesn’t matter what any of us did on the outside—we’re in this shit situation together.”

 A woman from the back murmured.
 “It all sounds so hopeless.”